The-Wicca/Wicca/README.md

 im still alive! :) Shout out to the mini maidens. <3 goes out to Ra, God of nature, mother nature and of course mah crones.

+Btw, The Crone Sisters were probably solitary and not Wicca, also, they were really talented.
+I got stories.

+Anyone with the quotes please contribute.
+People will lose there fucking mind. ;)